sparkhere-sys/wahoo/README.md

 >
 > I'm fine with you doing anything with my stuff, I won't yell at you.
 >
-> But if you are trying to use `wahoo` for commercial usage then I will have to politely ask you to cease.
+> But if you are trying to use `wahoo` for commercial purposes then I will have to politely ask you to cease.
 >
 > Bye! :D